Emily Maynard Husband: Does ‘Bachelorette’ Star Regret Going On Television To Find Love?

 “I always say I should not give anyone any Bachelor and Bachelorette advice because it has kind of been a train wreck, to be quite honest — my time on the show was a bit of a mess,” Emily Maynard revealed to Good Morning America, sharing that she’s watching Nick Viall on The Bachelor this season and revealing that her best advice to the show’s current cast would be “just have fun.”

-Since leaving The Bachelorette, Emily Maynard has gotten married, had more children and even written a book about her new life, I Said Yes.
+Since leaving The Bachelorette, Emily Maynard has gotten married, had more children, and even written a book about her new life, I Said Yes.
 Maynard admits that it can be difficult for her to deal with the pressures of being famous.
-When she left the show, Emily created some jewelry and she’s been blogging about her life since then.
+When she left the show, Emily created some jewelry, and she’s been blogging about her life since then.
 And when she shares details about her new life after marriage on social media, some people can be very harsh.

 “It’s something I struggle with every day — I think anybody who has social media struggles with that,” Emily Maynard tells Good Morning America about her new life after The Bachelorette.